Kitsune-Studios/.github/profile/README.md

 - GitHub Actions workflows (for CI/CD)
 - Automation scripts (if applicable)

+## Code of Conduct

+We are committed to fostering an open and welcoming environment.
+Please read our [Code of Conduct](../CODE_OF_CONDUCT.md) to understand what behaviors will and will not be tolerated.

 ## Contributing

 To contribute a new template or improve existing ones: